Jeanne had her first panic attack a few months after the birth of her son in 1997, and struggled for several years after to find lasting relief.

 Is this the face of extreme anxiety?
 No, it’s a moment in the life of… an undomesticated HORSE.

 Yep!
 I said “horse,” and of course, those words aren’t passing through a horse’s head, but viewing its survival instincts as an internal, human-like conversation gives us insight into ourselves.
-Let’s look more closely at how we develop relationships with horses to see why and how this can help us.
+And when we look more closely at how we develop relationships with horses, we can see why and how this can help us.

 Horses and humans share a very long history.
 Developing safe relationships with these large, strong, and intelligent animals meant that somewhere along the way, we had to figure out how to neutralize the mechanism they so heavily depend upon for survival: fight or flight.
 Even if you don’t have direct experience with a horse, it’s not hard to imagine the danger present being near a frightened horse, making it easy to understand that in order to be near them, ride them, and have them do things for us, we had to figure out how to safely partner with 1000+ lbs of potential panic.